PocketLobby/sausage/README.md

 ## TODO:

-+ [ ] hr4300 passed in an unusal way.
++ [ ] hr4300 passed in an unusual way.
 Support that method of passage